victoralmendro/first-angular-app/README.md

 - Create a simple page to demonstrate the content learned

 ## Dependencies
-The packege [json-server](https://www.npmjs.com/package/json-server) was used to create a simple fake database, so we can see some real data on the products page.
+The package [json-server](https://www.npmjs.com/package/json-server) was used to create a simple fake database, so we can see some real data on the products page.

 The file name used as `database` is `products.json`